Ergotopy transport in a one dimensional spin chain: Dynamics of Extractable Work

 \subsection{Robustness to disorder}

 While the previous sections considered non-PST couplings, with a particular focus on uniform couplings, we now focus on PST.
 We will once again compare the ability for the chain to shuttle ergotropy depending on if the how initial extractable work is encoded.
 We will consider the PST coupling regime ($\alpha=1$) and disorder in the coupling strength $\mathcal{J}_\alpha$.
-The disorder is drawn from a uniform distribution in the range $[-\Delta,+\Delta]$~\cite{Ronke2011PRA, IreneDisorder2,magnonTransport,Coopmans2022}, where $\Delta$ quantifies the disorder strength.
+The disorder is drawn from a uniform distribution in the range $[-\Delta,+\Delta]$~\cite{Ronke2011PRA, IreneDisorder2,magnonTransport,Coopmans2022}, where $\Delta$ quantifies the disorder strength. \steve{We remark that for weak disorder strengths, the impact of the noise is dictated by the variance, rather than the particular choice, of the distribution~\cite{DisorderPRX}.
+Therefore, we choose a uniform distribution as it effectively represents a worst case scenario as the strength of the disorder is increased~\cite{IreneDisorder2}.}

 In Fig.~\ref{fig:Disorder1}(a) we show $\langle \varepsilon_{max}\rangle $ obtained at the first reflection point where $\langle \cdot \rangle$ denotes the ensemble average over $1000$ disorder realizations.
 We can see clearly see that for all system sizes and disorder strengths, the coherent superposition outperforms the mixed state.
 The superposition case also exhibits smaller deviations from the mean value, as captured by the size of the shaded regions which correspond to one standard deviation.
-We remark that the initial quadratic drop in ergotropy can be understood and quantified using either master equations for the ensemble average state~\cite{Kropf2016,kiely2021} or the use of perturbation theory~\cite{poggi2024}.
+We remark that the initial quadratic drop in ergotropy can be understood and quantified using either master equations for the ensemble average state~\cite{DisorderPRX,kiely2021} or the use of perturbation theory~\cite{poggi2024}.

 This gap in performance between the two types of ergotropy storage, can be further highlighted by using the following figure of merit,

 This acts as a quantifier of the efficiency ergotropy transport in the presence of disorder for quantum versus classical ergotropy encoding.
 For states with the same amount of initial ergotropy, a $\Gamma\! >\!
 0$ indicates that pure states with coherence outperform classical mixtures.
 Fig.~\ref{fig:Disorder1}(b) demonstrates that pure states with coherences in the context of ergotropy transfer are more robust to disorder compared to mixed states, $\Gamma\geq0$, for all the values of $N$ and $\Delta$ considered.